Greg Abbott: Personal life

-Abbott is Catholic, and is married to Cecilia Phalen Abbott, the granddaughter of Mexican immigrants.
+Abbott is Catholic, and is married to Cecilia Phalen Abbott, a granddaughter of Mexican immigrants.
 They were married in San Antonio in 1981.
 His election as governor of Texas made her the first Latina to be First Lady of Texas since Texas joined the union.
 They have one adopted daughter, Audrey.
 Cecilia is a former schoolteacher and principal.

 Wheelchair use

 On July 14, 1984, at age 26, Abbott was paralyzed below the waist when an oak tree fell on him while he was jogging in River Oaks, Houston, after a storm.
 Two steel rods were implanted in his spine, and he underwent extensive rehabilitation at TIRR Memorial Hermann in Houston and has used a wheelchair ever since.
 He sued the homeowner and a tree service company, resulting in an insurance settlement that provided him with lump sum payments every three years until 2022 along with monthly payments for life, both of which were adjusted for inflation.
 As of August 2013, the monthly payment was 14,000 and the three-year lump sum payment was 400,000, all tax-free.
 Abbott has said he relied on the money to pay for nearly three decades of medical expenses and other costs.